Edgar V. Saks

 His book The Estonian Vikings: a Treatise on Finno-Ugric Viking Activities describes the ancient history of Estonians and other Finnic peoples living on the shores of the Baltic Sea.
 His etymological works provide information about hypothetical extensive prehistoric Estonian settlement in Northern Europe.
 In Esto-Europa, Saks finds Baltic-Finnic influences in several regions of Europe.
 Constructing Estonian etymologies for many toponyms (incl.
-Warszawa and Sumer), Saks reasoned there must have been extensive prehistoric Finnic influence not only in Europe, but also in neighbouring regions.
+Warsaw and Sumer), Saks reasoned there must have been extensive prehistoric Finnic influence not only in Europe, but also in neighbouring regions.
 His works, often based on outdated or incorrect sources, have been characterised as pseudohistory.
 Linguist Urmas Sutrop has referred to him as "fantasiser and author of pseudoscientific history books".